jorendorff/a-history-of-the-world-notes/003-Olduvai-handaxe.md

 Why might this handaxe be associated with human speech?

-Does it take more planning to make a handaxe, compared to the chopping tool?
+Are you convinced that it takes more planning and imagination to make a handaxe, compared to a simple stone chopping tool?

 The program says that the handaxe made it possible for humans to spread all over the world.
 How?